ThePaulMcBride/paulmcbride.net/content/blog/2020-05-18-what-i-want-from-life/index.md

 ## I want the freedom to decide what I work on and when I work

 Essentially, I want to be able to decide how I spend my time.
-I want to be able to take downtime when I need it and get stuck into the work I enjoy.
+I want to be able to take downtime when I need it and get stuck into the work I enjoy when I'm feeling motivated.
 I genuinely love the work I do and I want to make sure it stays that way.
 My wife Ellie and I are working hard towards this goal.
 Basically, we need to save a lot of money and we need to build up some level of passive income.
 That way, a full time job is not a requirement.
 That’s not to say I won’t have a full time job when we reach that point, it just means it’ll be on my terms.

 We still have some way to go before this becomes a reality but we’re on track.
 We have some student debt to pay off as a priority and we’re due to make the final payment in a few month.